Home > Reviews > Douglas Summit Review

 Unboxing and First Impressions

-The Douglas Summit arrived in a compact box, and judging by the condition of the box, I felt the delivery was not handled well.
-Upon unboxing, the mattress took about 15-20 minutes to expand to its full form, but as it did not feel sturdy enough, I decided to give it a full 48 hours before I tried it out.
-One thing I observed in customer complaints and experienced myself was the strong odour of this mattress that took 16 days to fully disappear.
-Compared to other mattresses we’ve tested from brands like Endy, Casper, and Silk & Snow, the Douglas mattress was underwhelming.
+The Douglas Summit arrived in a compact box, and judging by the condition of the box, the delivery handling left something to be desired.
+Upon unboxing, this foam mattress took about 15–20 minutes to expand to its full 12-inch form.
+As it did not feel sturdy enough to sleep on immediately, I gave it a full 48 hours — longer than most competing mattresses in this category require.

 Construction

-1. Douglas CoolSense® Cover
+1. Douglas CoolSense® Cover (Machine Washable Cover)

-2. 2.5” ecoLight® Cooling Gel Foam + Polar® Temperature Balancing
+2. 2.5″ ecoLight® Cooling Gel Foam + Polar® Temperature Balancing

-3. 2.5” Premium Elastex® Foam
+3. 2.5″ Premium Elastex® Foam

-4. 7” Motion Isolation Support Foam
+4. 7″ Motion Isolation Support Foam

 Comfort